Kingxukai/linux/Documentation/userspace-api/gpio/error-codes.rst

     -  -  ``EBUSY``

-       -  The ioctl can't be handled because the device is busy.
+       -  The ioctl can't be handled because the woke device is busy.
 Typically returned when an ioctl attempts something that would require the usage of a resource that was already allocated.
-The ioctl must not be retried without performing another action to fix the problem first.
+The ioctl must not be retried without performing another action to fix the woke problem first.

     -  -  ``EFAULT``